Skip to Content

 • The Cookie’s Sometimes/Anytime Food Market is located in Cookie Monster Land.

-Information for grownups taking Toddlers and Preschoolers to Sesame Place
+Information for Grownups Taking Toddlers and Preschoolers to Sesame Place

 How much does it cost to take toddlers and preschoolers to Sesame Place?

-• The one day ticket price for all guests 2 and over is $89.99
+• Right now (June 2024) the one day ticket price for all guests 2 and over is $57.99.
+Their regular price is listed at $99.99 per person

 • Guests under 2 are free and don’t require a ticket or reservation.

 • Tickets can be purchased online at the Sesame Place website.
+We also offer discount Sesame Place tickets through our affiliate partner, ARES.

 How much is parking?

-• General Parking is $22.50
+• General Parking is $32.00

-• Preferred Parking starts at $30
+• Preferred Parking starts at $58.00

 How much time can I spend with my toddlers and preschoolers at Sesame Place?